KellenJay/Dota-2-Gaming-API-Data-Pipeline/README.md

-# Dota 2 OpenDota API Data Pipeline
+# Real-Time Game Telemetry ETL: Dota 2 Analytics Pipeline

 This project builds a complete data pipeline using Python and the OpenDota API to extract, transform, and analyze player and match data from Dota 2.